caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 | &lt;table bordercolor=color bordercolordark=color bordercolorlight=color> | Sets colors for 3-D table borders in the &lt;table>, &lt;td>, &lt;th>, and &lt;tr> tags |
 | &lt;table frame=value> | Controls the display of the outer borders of a table in the &lt;table> tag

-So most of the work of the W3C, created in 1994, was to shepard the new version of HTML forwaard while navigating the conflicting defacto tags introduced by Netscape and Microsoft.
+So most of the work of the W3C, created in 1994, was to shepard the new version of HTML forward while navigating the conflicting defacto tags introduced by Netscape and Microsoft.

 ### HTML 4.0 and 4.01